Coventry Blitz: August 1942

-The final air raid on Coventry came on 3 August 1942, in the Stoke Heath district approximately one mile to the east of the city centre.
+The final air raid on Coventry came on 3 August 1942, in the Stoke Heath district, approximately one mile to the east of the city centre.
 Six people were killed.
 By the time of this air raid, some 1,236 people had been killed by air raids on Coventry; of these, 808 rest in the mass grave in London Road Cemetery.
 Around 80 per cent of them had been killed in the raids of 14/15 November 1940 and 8–10 April 1941.

 Aftermath

+The Blitz gave rise to the German verb Koventrieren (to Coventrate), meaning "to annihilate or reduce to rubble".

-Immediate reconstruction was undertaken by a committee headed by motor-industry magnate William Rootes.
-In the aftermath of the war, Coventry city centre was extensively rebuilt according to the Gibson Plan compiled by the town planner Donald Gibson: a then innovative scheme which created a pedestrianised shopping precinct.
+Immediate reconstruction was undertaken by a committee headed by motor-industry magnate William Rootes (the Rootes Group had several factories in the area, including a factory producing aircraft).
+In the aftermath of the war, Coventry city centre was extensively rebuilt according to the Gibson Plan compiled by the town planner Donald Gibson, a novel scheme which created a pedestrianised shopping precinct.

 Coventry Cathedral was left as a ruin, and is today still the principal reminder of the bombing.
 A new cathedral was constructed alongside the ruin in the 1950s, designed by the architect Basil Spence.
-Spence (later knighted for this work) insisted that instead of re-building the old cathedral it should be kept in ruins as a garden of remembrance and that the new cathedral should be built alongside, the two buildings together effectively forming one church.
+Spence (later knighted for this work) insisted that instead of rebuilding the old cathedral, it should be kept in ruins as a garden of remembrance and that the new cathedral should be built alongside, the two buildings together forming one church.
 The use of Hollington sandstone for the new Coventry Cathedral provides an element of unity between the buildings.

-The foundation stone of the new cathedral was laid by the Queen on 23 March 1956.
+The foundation stone of the new cathedral was laid by Elizabeth II on 23 March 1956.
 It was consecrated on 25 May 1962, and Benjamin Britten's War Requiem, composed for the occasion, was premièred in the new cathedral on 30 May to mark its consecration.

-Spon Street was one of the few areas of the city centre to survive the Blitz largely intact, and during the post-war redevelopment of Coventry, several surviving mediaeval buildings from across the city were relocated to Spon Street.
-The 14th century St. Mary's Guildhall in Bayley Lane opposite the ruined cathedral also survived and stands to this day.
+Spon Street was one of the few areas of the city centre to survive the Blitz largely intact, and during the post-war redevelopment of Coventry, several surviving medieval buildings from across the city were moved to it.
+The 14th century St. Mary's Guildhall in Bayley Lane, opposite the ruined cathedral, also survived and stands to this day.
 However, in addition to destroying many historic buildings, the bombing revealed a mediaeval stone building on Much Park Street, thought to date from the 13th or 14th century.